 sBGP also proposes the use of attestations.
 An "address attestation" is produced by an address holder, and authorises a nominated AS to advertise itself as the origin AS for a particular address prefix.
-A "route attestation" is produced by an AS holder and attests that a BGP speaker is an authorised member of that AS and that it has received a specified route.
+A "route attestation" is produced by This article has been accepted for inclusion in a future issue of this journal.
+Content is final as presented, with the exception of pagination.
+G. HUSTON et al.: SECURING BGP - A LITERATURE SURVEY an AS holder and attests that a BGP speaker is an authorised member of that AS and that it has received a specified route.